Paper-Proof/paperproof/README.md

 Paperproof is a new proof interface for Lean 4.

-Paperproof will inspect how the hypotheses and goals were changing throughout the proof, and display this history - making it exactly equivalent to how we think of a mathematical proof on paper.
+It will inspect how the hypotheses and goals were changing throughout the proof, and display this history - making it exactly equivalent to how we think of a mathematical proof on paper.

 Paperproof is in active development, however you can try it already, see the [Installation](#installation) instructions below.